sblack15/CensoredImageQueries/README.md

 # Inpainting

-For each of the three datasets ('places2', 'hotels50k', and 'celebA') that we perform our evaluation on, we provide the set of images that are inpainted, the corresponding masks, model weights that are used to perform classification and generate feature representations of the images, and the database images that are used for retrieval tasks.
-These are available [here](https://drive.google.com/drive/folders/13oO5CikiXckYjJ8i5x25Ht1-XiqVQQlK?usp=sharing).
+For each of the three datasets ('places2', 'hotels50k', and 'celebA') that we perform our evaluation on, we provide the set of images that are inpainted, the corresponding masks, model weights that are used to perform classification and generate feature representations of the images.
+These are available at this Google drive folder [here](https://drive.google.com/drive/folders/13oO5CikiXckYjJ8i5x25Ht1-XiqVQQlK?usp=sharing).
 We also provide a script in each dataset directory, called 'inpaint.py', which provides a hook for the user to edit and include the desired inpainting method.
 This script performs the inpainting and saves the images, using the chosen mask and implemented inpainting method.
-Once the images for a given mask and method are inpainted, then the chosen evaluation script (ex: retrieval, classification) can be run for that set of images.
+Once the images for a given mask and method are generated, then the chosen evaluation script (ex: retrieval, classification) can be run for that set of images.

+For the retrieval experiments, the set of database images for Places2 and CelebA are included in the Drive folder.
+For Hotels50k, those images can be downloaded [here](https://cs.slu.edu/~stylianou/images/hotels-50k/test.tar.lz4).

-Below are the list of methods that we include in our paper (links to the Github repos of the learning-based methods are provided):
+Below are the list of inpainting methods that we evaluate in our paper (links to the Github repos of the learning-based methods are provided):

 Navier-Stokes \[1]